NoMoreCakee/NoMoreCakee/readme.md

 I'm **Tamás Fokti**, an ICT student from Kecskemét, Hungary.
 Currently, I am:
 - Developing a self-improvement app 💪
-- Trying to improve my networking skills 🌐
+- Improving my networking skills 🌐
 - Attending High School 📚

 Computers have been a crucial part of my life since childhood, fueling my curiosity about the hows of the internet.
 I began my journey in ICT during primary school, and my passion for web development has only grown stronger over the years.